anilabraham-IT/IntuneEDU/IntuneEDU/add-web-apps-edu.md

 Add web apps to your Intune for Education inventory.
 After you've added the apps, you can [assign them to groups](install-apps.md) and install them to your Windows 10 or iOS devices.

 Students access this kind of app in a browser, such as Microsoft Edge or Safari.
 Students access web apps by clicking a link that you send to their devices.
 On a Windows 10 device, Links appear in the **Start** menu.
-On an iOS device, links appear on the main app screen.
+On an iOS device, links appear as web clips on the main app screen.

 1. Sign in to the Intune for Education portal.
 2. Click **Apps**.